Choose a compute plan

 Starting at $5/mo ($0.0075/hour).
 See Shared CPU pricing for a full list of plans, resources, and pricing.

-Shared CPU Compute Instances offer a balanced array of resources coupled with shared CPU cores.
-These CPU cores can be used at 100% for short bursts, but should remain below 80% sustained usage on average.
+Shared CPU Linodes offer a balanced array of resources coupled with shared CPU cores.
+These CPU cores can be used at 100% for short bursts, but should remain below 80% sustained usage on average, including virtualization overheads.
+To account for overheads, CPU usage should be monitored through Cloud Manager or the Linode API.
 This keeps costs down while still supporting a wide variety of cloud applications.
-Your processes are scheduled on the same CPU cores as processes from other Compute Instances.
+Your processes are scheduled on the same CPU cores as processes from other Linodes.
 This shared scheduling is done in a secure and performant manner.
-While Akamai Technologies, Inc.works to minimize competition for CPU resources between your Compute Instance and other Compute Instances on the same hardware, it's possible that high usage from neighboring Compute Instances can negatively impact the performance of your Compute Instance.
+While Akamai Technologies, Inc.works to minimize competition for CPU resources between your Linode and other Linodes on the same hardware, it's possible that high usage from neighboring Linodes can negatively impact the performance of your Linode.

 Recommended Use Cases: